yggdrasil-917/ScriptableRenderPipeline/com.unity.shadergraph/Documentation~/PBR-Master-Node.md

 A [Master Node](Master-Node.md) for physically based rendering.
 Can be used in either **Metallic** or **Specular** workflow modes as defined by the **Workflow** dropdown parameter.

-Values supplied to the input **Normal** are expected to be in tangent space.
-Use the [Transform Node](Transform-Node.md) to convert to tangent space.
+Values supplied to the input **Normal** are expected to be in tangent space by default.
+Use the [Transform Node](Transform-Node.md) to convert to tangent space or use the **Fragment Normal Space** drop down in the Material Options (see below) to change the expected coordinate space to Object or World.

 ## Ports